wzychla/OldMusicBox.EIH.Client/README.md

 To connect to the actual WK site you get production certificates from a certificate provider.

 ## Version History:

+* 0.70 (2021-07-13)
+    * fixed something that looks like a problem at the server.
+Looks like the production server (`login.gov.pl`) does the `aes256-gcm` differently than the two, the integration
+    (`int.wk.login.gov.pl`) and simulation (`symulator.login.gov.pl`).
+Namely, despite declaring the encryption algorithm as `aes256-gcm`, the server returns the encryption key that has only 128 bits (!).
+The two correctly return the key of 256 bits.
+This discrepancy was not handled in the previous version of the code where the 256-bits where assumed and hardcoded.
+Currently the key size is determined dynamically depending on the actual size and more over, a static class has been added that makes it possible to override the three: key size, mac size and nonce size

 * 0.65 (2021-04-23)
     * experimental support for `http://www.w3.org/2000/09/xmldsig#hmac-sha256` signatures in `SignedXml` (not required for WK integration but interesting enough to try it)